On the single versus the repetitive Penrose process in a Kerr black hole: 3. Consequences of the energy extraction process

 For $\hat r = 1.5$, we obtain $\mu_1/\mu_0 = 0.0218$, $\mu_2/\mu_0=0.0171$, $\hat p_{\phi 0} = 2.268$, $\hat E _ 1 = - 3.520$, $\hat p_{\phi 2} = 157.485$ $\hat E _ 2 = 62.995$.
 For $\hat r = 1.9$, we obtain $\mu_1/\mu_0= 0.0247$, $\mu_2/\mu_0 =0.0194$, $\hat p_{\phi 0} = 2.456$, $\hat E _ 1 = - 0.501$, $\hat E _ 2 = 52.326$, and $\hat p_{\phi 2} = 151.737$.
 A summary of the main quantities for the above three decays is given in Table \ref{tab:table1}.

-The Penrose process remains the only consistent theoretical model to extract the rotational energy of a Kerr BH using a test particle of mass in the BH ergosphere with an efficiency larger than nuclear or chemical energy processes \cite{1927Sci....65..431M}.
+The Penrose process remains the only consistent theoretical model to extract the rotational energy of {an extreme Kerr BH with $a/M=1$ using massive test particles} in the BH ergosphere with an efficiency larger than nuclear or chemical energy processes \cite{1927Sci....65..431M}.
 Indeed, defining the process efficiency by $\eta \equiv E_{\rm extracted}/E_0$, we obtain efficiencies of $14.5\%$, $7.7\%$, and $1.2\%$ for the three cases $\hat r =1.2$, $1.5$, and $1.9$.
 The corresponding multi-particle approach by Piran reaches an efficiency of $12.6\%$ \cite{piran1975can,kovetz1975efficiency,leiderschneider2016maximal}.

-The main problem with the above procedure is that it is linear, neglecting the nonlinearity introduced by the irreducible mass, which is mandatory as soon as the repetitive processes are considered (see below).
+The main problem with the above procedure is that {the original Penrose process is a linear one: it neglects the nonlinearities introduced by a varying BH spin, implying the transition of the effective potential from Eq.(\ref{eq:pmus}) to Eq. (\ref{eq:effpMass}); it neglects as well the nonlinearities introduced by the mass-energy formula \citep{1971PhRvD...4.3552C,1971PhRvL..26.1344H}.
+Both these effects are mandatory} as soon as the repetitive processes are considered (see below).

-\section{A repetitive linear process}
+\section{4.
+A repetitive linear process}

-A generalization of the Penrose process was suggested in Fig.~33.2 of \citepalias{Misner:1973prb}, moving from a single process to a repetitive one, owing to the scale invariance of the gravitational vacuum equations.
-Misner \citep[as quoted in Ref.][]{1969NCimR...1..252P} had already applied this scale invariance in a different context.
-The authors attempt the program imagined by Penrose of ``a civilization which has built some form of stabilized structure surrounding the Black Hole'' \citep[see Fig.~5 in Ref.][]{1969NCimR...1..252P}, by proposing "{\ An advanced civilization has constructed a rigid framework around a black hole, and has built a huge city on that framework.
+A generalization of the Penrose process was suggested in Fig.~33.2 of \citepalias{Misner:1973prb}, moving from a single process to a repetitive one, {invoking a scale-invariant process}.
+The authors {follow} the program imagined by Penrose of ``a civilization which has built some form of stabilized structure surrounding the Black Hole'' \citep[see Fig.~5 in Ref.][]{1969NCimR...1..252P}, by proposing ``{\ An advanced civilization has constructed a rigid framework around a black hole, and has built a huge city on that framework.
 Each day trucks carry one million tons of garbage out of the city to the garbage dump.
-At the dump the garbage is shoveled into shuttle vehicles which are then, one after another, dropped toward the center of the black hole}".
+At the dump the garbage is shoveled into shuttle vehicles which are then, one after another, dropped toward the center of the black hole}''.
 In terms of the Penrose process, it implies repeating decays of the same kind, one by one, into the BH.